 Events this week at Lake Bemidji State Park

-10 a.m.
-Eagle Walk Join a naturalist on a short journey to Bass Creek to catch a glimpse of a Bald Eagle nest.
-The group will stop at the Bass Creek overlook to learn more about the natural history of the eagle.
-This walk will be on a narrow boardwalk through a marshy area; small children should be accompanied by adults.
+10 to 11 a.m.
+Eagle Walk: Join a naturalist on a short journey to catch a glimpse of a Bald Eagle nest, and maybe even its inhabitants.
+The group will stop to learn more about the natural history of the eagle.
 Meet near the fish cleaning shelter.
-In the event of inclement weather, this program will be canceled.
+In the event of inclement weather, this program will be cancelled.

-If you need an accommodation, please contact Larissa at email@example.com or (218) 308-2328, two weeks prior to the event.
+If you need an accommodations, please contact Larissa at email@example.com or (218) 308-2328, two weeks prior to the event.